Formula Bar

 Show or hide the Formula Bar

-Steps to hide or unhide the Formula Bar in Excel:
+How to show or hide the Formula Bar in Excel?

 1. Select the View Tab on the ribbon